ca-la/remote-collection/README.md

 There have been a number of articles written about using Algebraic Data Types to describe the states that data fetching entails.
-Replacing `isFetching` and other patterns with a cleaner explicit expressions of each state is nice, but there is still a lot of room to improve on the developer experience of dealing with remote data in the real world. `remote-collection` aims to provide a user-friendly experience while keeping 100% type-safety.
+Replacing `isFetching` and other patterns with explicit expressions of each state is helpful, but there is still room to improve on the developer experience of dealing with remote data in the real world. `remote-collection` aims to provide a user-friendly experience while keeping 100% type-safety.

 A typical REST API lets you interface with remote `Resource`s through well-known HTTP patterns.
 A `User` resource, for instance, might be accessible by making a